artisanaws/bootstrapped-jenkins/README.md

 # bootstrapped-jenkins

 The files in this repository build a Jenkins server and disable the standard Startup Wizard.
-The server is also bootstrap with a variety of common plugins.
+The server is also bootstrapped with a variety of common plugins.
 Note: this dockerfile builds off of a base image that includes the /usr/local/bin/install-plugins.sh.
 This script has since been replaced with the jenkins-cli.

 To build and run this dockerfile, use the following commands: